nourshoreibah/nourshoreibah/README.md

 ## Nour Shoreibah - 2nd Year CS/Math Student at Northeastern University

 Hi!
+My name is Nour Shoreibah.
+I'm a 2nd year CS and Math student at Northeastern University.
-Thank you for taking the time to look at my projects!
+Thank you for taking the time to look at my projects.
 Please let me know if you have any questions or feedback.

 Currently working on:
 - AiQuizGenerator:
-  - Fine-tuning and deploying an open source LLM to handle quiz generation (replacing OpenAI GPT 3.5)
+  - Fine-tuning and deploying an open LLM to handle quiz generation (replacing OpenAI GPT 3.5)

 <!--